 As long as you pay close attention to how they are feeling, then you should not be overly concerned.

 Because of that puffy and often lustrous coat of fur, it’s safe to say that grooming, brushing and looking after the appearance and cleanliness of your Golden Sammy is going to take up plenty of time in your lives together.

-Although it’s definitely worth it for such a good looking dog, you must certainly be made aware that the Golden Sammy will shed a moderate to high amount over its life with you – especially during the seasonal shift as he or she changes from the winter to summer coat and back again.
+Although it’s definitely worth it for such a good looking dog, you must certainly be made aware that the Golden Sammy will shed a moderate to a high amount over its life with you – especially during the seasonal shift as he or she changes from the winter to summer coat and back again.

-Frequent grooming is very important to the health, well being, happiness and, of course, pristine appearance of your Golden Sammy dog.
+Frequent grooming is very important to the health, well being, happiness and, of course, the pristine appearance of your Golden Sammy dog.

 Because this is a mixed breed, the coarseness or fineness of the strands of the fur will vary, as will the length, likelihood of shedding, and so on.

 This is why specialist brushes that more closely match the needs of this dog can sometimes be necessary.

 Your Golden Sammy needs grooming every week, but you can get away with doing so every two weeks if your schedule is a little too packed to accommodate it.

 That’s especially the case since your Golden Sammy will need a good one or two hours of consistent attention in a grooming session.

 None of these facts ought to dissuade you from spending your life with such a beautiful and loyal animal, but it’s a good idea to have these requirements in mind when choosing which dog breed is best for you.